 Programme

-is a lack of directly relevant and appropriate training
+there was a lack of directly relevant and appropriate training

 specifically aimed at addressing the problems faced by small